11.7 Can we relate this turbulent flux to a molecular flux?

 You have already encountered the idea of molecular fluxes in cloud physics, in the section on vapor deposition.
 Water vapor molecules are moving randomly all the time, but when water vapor molecules hit a liquid or ice surface and stick, the water vapor concentration near the drop is less than it is farther away.
-As a result, molecular diffusion tends to move water vapor from regions of higher water vapor concentration toward the drop where the lower water vapor concentration is.
-The greater the difference between the concentrations far away from the drop and the concentrations near the drop, the greater will be the flux of water molecules flowing to the drop.
+As a result, molecular diffusion tends to move water vapor from regions of higher water vapor concentration far from the drop towards regions of lower water vapor concentration near the drop.
+The greater the difference between the concentration far away from the drop and the concentration near the drop, the greater will be the flux of water molecules to the drop.

-where is the molecular flux (SI units of molecules m–2 s–1), is the change in concentration (SI units of molecules m–3) as a function of radial distance from the drop, and is the molecular diffusion coefficient (SI units of m2 s–1).
+where is the molecular flux (SI units of molecules m–2 s–1), is the change in concentration (SI units of molecules m–3) as a function of radial distance from the drop (SI units of m), and is the molecular diffusion coefficient (SI units of m2 s–1).
 When increases with , then the flux is negative, which means that the flux is toward the drop, in the negative direction.

 Molecular diffusion, by the way, is very slow at transferring molecules from one place to another in the troposphere.
-By solving the equations of motion for a simple case, we find that the characteristic time to travel from one location to another is:
+By solving the equations of motion for a simple case, we find that the characteristic time to travel a distance L by molecular diffusion is:

 Check Your Understanding

 By molecular diffusion, how long would it take water vapor molecules to move from Earth's surface to the top of the planetary boundary layer, 1 km away?
 A typical value for Dv is 2 x 10–5 m2 s–1.

-Put 1000 m for the distance in Equation [11.8] along with the value for Dv.
+Put 1000 m for the L in Equation [11.8] along with the value for Dv.
 The resulting characteristic time is about 1600 years.
 So, it is clear that molecular diffusion cannot be responsible for water vapor (and, as it turns out, anything else, such as ozone, heat, and momentum) over distances on the scale of even the planetary boundary layer.